Breast Milk is Environmentally Friendly — Formula isn’t

 The environmental impact of formula

-#1 Waste disposal and plastic pollution
+#1 Waste disposal and pollution

 • Packaging waste.
 The formula industry produces millions of disposable cans of formula, single use plastic containers for ready-to-use formula, paper labels and promotional leaflets and requires millions of silicone teats and plastic baby bottles.
 An editorial in The British Medical Journal explains: